qnton/email-proxy/README.md

-# Email Proxy
+# Email Service

-Small email proxy for Mailchannels for local development and production use.
+Email proxy for Mailchannels for local development and production use.